google/testrun/README.md

 ## Automated testing

 Automated testing of the device under test (DUT) begins once the device is operational (steady state).
 Containerized test modules execute against the device one module at a time.
 Testrun produces a report with the results after all modules are executed.
+For instructions on how to achieve a **Compliant** result across automated checks, refer to the [Device compliance guide](/docs/test/compliant.md).

 ## Lab network